alanyongy/featured-projects/README.md

 - **Team Leadership:** Championed and implemented the core simulation strategy, guiding the team’s design and integration.

 --Insert Visuals--
-*(Include a GIF of agents coordinating on a sample map and a graph comparing total turns with/without the simulation strategy.)*

 💡 Achieved 100% assignment score and significantly reduced rescue turns across varied test worlds.